rhondabacher/Trendy/README.md

 ## SegReg shiny

-SegReg shiny assumes you have already run the make segreg function and save the output as an Rdata object.
-The app allow you to extract lists of genes according to any pattern of interest.
+SegReg shiny assumes you have already run the make segreg function and saved the output as an Rdata object.
+The app allows you to extract lists of genes/features according to any pattern of interest.
 The patten of interest can also be extracted after a given condition(time-point).

-#####Make sure packages are installed:
+####Make sure packages are installed:

 install.packages(c("segmented","gplots"))